-- Beginning Wednesday, we will be asking in-class clicker questions every class. - You will receive marks participation only; there is no penalty for getting the wrong answer. - · Clicker Participation is worth 2% of your course mark. - Clickers cost \$42 at the bookstore new, and can be sold back for halfprice after you are done.
-Many courses at U of T use these clickers. - · In this course you have the option of using an i>clicker, i>clicker+, or i>clicker2 remote, or using i>clicker GO, which enables you to vote via a web-enabled device like a laptop or smart phone. - i>clicker GO is a free app for iphone or android, but an account costs \$10 per semester, non-refundable.
+- Beginning Wednesday, we will be asking in-class clicker questions every class. - You will receive marks 100 marks per question for participation only; getting the correct answer gets you one extra mark (so 101 per correct question). - Clicker Participation is worth 2% of your course mark. - Clickers cost \$46 at the bookstore new, \$32 used, and can be sold back for half-price after you are done.
+Many courses at U of T use these clickers. - i>clicker GO app registration costs \$10 per semester, nonrefundable. - You must register your iclicker ID on portal in order to obtain marks